AdobeDocs/experience-manager-65.en/help/forms/using/uninstall-forms-addon-package.md

 # Uninstall AEM Forms Add-on Package from AEM Instance

 This article outlines the steps required to properly uninstall the AEM Forms add-on package from an AEM Forms SDK instance.
-Following these steps to ensure removal of the Forms add-on package, preventing potential issues with your AEM environment.
+Follow these steps to ensure removal of the Forms add-on package, preventing potential issues with your AEM environment.

 ## Pre-requisites